Darkyenus/FountainSimulator/README.md

 - Loaded images that change on disk will reload automatically when changed
 	- Supply `-no-reload` argument to disable this
 	- Change detection is implemented through last modified timestamp
+- Advanced
+	- Images on the fountain have their height halved before being displayed.
+	This is done automatically by the simulator, but sometimes the image is already halved so this manipulation is not desirable.
+To suppress this, supply launch argument `-scale`.
+If you want to experiment with other scales, specify them in the argument like so: `-scale:<scale>`, for example `-scale:0.25`.
+	- To enable debug logging, pass `-debug` flag.
+	- To enable OpenGL error checking, pass `-gl-debug` flag.

+## Credits
+See [LICENSE](LICENSE) for author and license information.

+Special thanks to *Lukáš Plachý* for kindly supplying image resources and valuable advice.